 - the defendant (at fault party) violated a statute (such as NRS 484B.157);

 - this violation caused an injury (such as the child getting hurt by not being properly secured in the car); and

-- the victim is part of the class of people that the statute is meant to protect (such as children under 6 and weighing 60 pounds or less).12
+- the victim is part of the class of people that the statute is meant to protect (such as children under 6 and under 57 inches tall).12